fantomnotabene/home-assistant-mac/README.md

 You can download latest version from [here](https://github.com/moallemi/home-assistant-mac/releases)

 ## Install
-Just uncompress the zip file, run `HomeAssistant-x.x.x.dmg` and drag `Home Assistant.dmg` to your `Applications` folder.
+Just uncompress the zip file, run `HomeAssistant-x.x.x.dmg` and drag `Home Assistant.app` to your `Applications` folder.

 License
 -------